 If you don’t have the time or inclination to be moving your plant in and out of dark and light, you can use grow lights or a 100w soft white fluorescent light bulb placed at a distance of 2 feet above the plant.
 This way you’ll only need to remember to turn the light on and off.
 Remember to keep the area unheated.

 You stopped watering the first of October and fertilizing the mid-October.
 You’ve got the 12 hours of daylight and dark exposure in place.
-Now you need to keep the humidity levels up as we’ve already discussed, but don’t start watering again until November.
+You need to keep the humidity levels up as we’ve already discussed, but don’t start watering again until November.

 On November 1st, begin watering again, BUT only enough to keep the soil barely moist, not wet.
 Saturated roots will cause dropped tendrils, flowers, and buds all at once ending your blooming season.